Adaptation to the Range in $K$-Armed Bandits: Introduction

-We also provide (in Section~\ref{sec:AHB}) a strategy, based on exponential weights, that adapts to the range and obtains optimal distribution-dependent and distribution-free regret bounds as indicated by the trade-off: these are of respective orders $T^{1-\alpha}$ and $T^{\alpha}$, where $\alpha \in [1/2,1)$ is a parameter of the strategy.
+We also provide (in Section~\ref{sec:AHB}) a strategy, based on exponential weights, that adapts to the range and obtains optimal distribution-dependent and distribution-free regret bounds in the eyes of the exhibited trade-off: these are of respective orders $T^{1-\alpha}$ and $T^{\alpha}$, where $\alpha \in [1/2,1)$ is a parameter of the strategy.